avatao/blog.avatao.com/_posts/2018-09-13-Security-issues-to-be-aware-of-before-moving-to-the-cloud.md

 ### Keeping the root account safe

-When creating an AWS account you get a single **root** user which has complete access to all AWS services and resources in the account.
-It is very important to keep credentials to this account safe because of being all access and the difficulty of recovering a lost password through support.
+When creating an AWS account you get a single **root user** which has complete access to all AWS services and resources in the account.
+It is very important to keep credentials for this account safe because of being all access and the difficulty of recovering a lost password through support.
 Because of this it is considered a [best practice](https://alestic.com/2014/09/aws-root-password/) to "disable" the root account assigning it a throwaway password that is not saved and in the case access is needed using the password reset feature.
 Most of the day-to-day administrative tasks can be delegated to IAM users with the proper permissions and in case of a compromised IAM user it can simply be disabled unlike the root account.

 ### Extracting keys from instance metadata